 The Tift Scholars Program honors a select group of young women at Mercer with scholarships and inclusion in one of the University's most distinguished scholastic organizations.
 A Tift College Scholar is known for her intellect, spirituality, commitment and dedication to her school, family, church and community.

-Currently, there are more than 150 Scholars on Mercer's Macon campus, pursuing careers in liberal arts, business, education, engineering and music.
+Currently, there are more than 130 Scholars on Mercer's Macon campus, pursuing degrees in liberal arts, business, education, engineering and music.

-In an organization that can only exist with participation, Scholars participate in monthly meetings and alumnae events, including the Holiday Open House and Alumnae Weekend.
+Tift Scholars participate in membership meetings and alumnae events, including an annual Open House and Tift College Alumnae Weekend.
 There are many benefits associated with being a Tift Scholar, but the greatest reward of all is becoming a part of an enduring legacy that began at Tift College more than 150 years ago and continues today at Mercer University.

 The Tift College Scholars Creed